mbruzek/bundler/README.md

 This tool requires the 2.1 or higher charm-tools and charm packages installed, along with a connection to the Juju charm store.

+The Python ruamel yaml is required for preserving yaml comments, and file structure.
+Install the python-ruamel.yaml or python3-ruamel.yaml package.

 It may also be useful to have the standard Juju environment variables set.

 ## update
 Bundles contain charms that are often locked to a revision number.
 During